khyati2304/SIS-Web-Application/README.md

 # SIS-Web-Application
 Student Information System

-A web application that manages student information and registration process in the particular course.
+A web application that manages student information and registration process in the particular course in Visual Studio 2017 using MVC architecture.
-Architecture: ASP.NET MVC
-IDE used: Visual Studio 2017

-MVC Architecture

 ## Build With
 * [SQL SERVER MANAGEMEMT STUDIO](https://www.tutorialspoint.com/ms_sql_server/index.htm)